FAQ: The Carbon Border Adjustment Mechanism (CBAM)

 What sectors are covered in the scope of CBAM?

 CBAM applies to EU imports of iron, steel, aluminium, electricity, certain fertilisers, cement and hydrogen, as well as certain precursors (i.e. cathode active materials) and a limited number of simple downstream products such as screws and bolts.
-The European Parliament have signalled that they aim to expand the scope to include plastics and chemicals by 2026 and to all sectors covered by the EU ETS by 2030.
+The scope of CBAM also extends to the precursors used in the production process of the goods listed above, provided they aren’t specifically exempt.

 TOP ↑